YatharthChauhan2362/30-Days-Of-Azure-Tasks/Task-1.md

 ### To create a Vnet and set up a subnet on the created Vnet in Azure, you can use the Azure Portal, Azure CLI, or Azure PowerShell.

-Here is an example of how to create a Vnet and a subnet using Azure CLI:

 First, log in to your Azure account using the command **_az login_**

 Create a resource group with the command